NitishKSharma/pivottable/ReadMe.md

 * pivot.css: new styling which is streamlined with bootstrap and other new stlyling attributes
 * mps_csv.html: the only example I've updated to show the new changes

 Our changes are live on mps_csv.html file which you can see by clicking on "pivotUI() with C3 chart renderers" example from the homepage.
-We've not tested with the other renderes so far but I am hopeful it will work with other renderers as well.
+We've not tested with the other renderers so far but I am hopeful it will work with other renderers as well.
 For some it might require a little update.

 ## Screenshots